bigdreamsweb3/JuliaOS/README.md

 However, some of the scripts (e.g. ones interacting with X or Telegram) will also need appropriate API keys.
 For these you need to:
 - have an `.env` file with the necessary keys (see `.env.example`),
-- have the `dotenv` module installed (this should happen as part of the `juliaos` module installation, but you can also just do `pip install dotenv`).
+- have the `dotenv` package installed (this should happen as part of the `juliaos` package installation, but you can also just do `pip install dotenv`).

 You can create your own scripts based on the existing ones and run them just the same.

-For more details, see [the Python module README](./python/README.md)
+For more details, see [the Python package README](./python/README.md)

 ## Architecture Overview